-A dental nurse worked with the dentists and the dental hygiene therapists when they treated patients in line with GDC Standards for the Dental Team.
+A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.

 The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+The latest risk assessment was carried out in July 2018.